tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor/thrust_refactor.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/thrust_refactor/guidance_class_new.py
              :language: python

-The main requirement on this new guidance class is the following: it should have a function that takes time as input, and returns a vector containing [:math:`\alpha`,:math:`\beta`,:math:`\sigma`]
+The main requirement on this new guidance class is the following: it should have a function that takes time as input, and returns a vector containing [:math:`\alpha`, :math:`\beta`, :math:`\sigma`]

 It is then linked to the environment as follows: